Neo-Assyrian Empire: Social classes, hierarchy and economy

-Families and tribes lived together in villages and other settlements near or adjacent to their agricultural lands.
-It is not clear how local settlements were organized internally beyond each being headed by a local mayor who acted as a local judge (more in the sense of a counselor to involved parties than someone who passed judgement) and represented the settlement within the state bureaucracy.
-It is possible that the mayors were responsible of forwarding local concerns to the state; no revolts by the common people (only by local governors and high officials) are known to have happened in the Neo-Assyrian period.
-Though all means of production were owned by the state, there was also a vibrant private economic sector within the empire, with property rights of individuals ensured by the government.
-All monumental construction projects were undertaken by the state through levying materials and people from local governors, though sometimes also with the help of private contractors.
+Families and tribes lived together in settlements near their agricultural lands.
+It is not clear how local settlements were organized internally beyond each being headed by a mayor who acted as a local judge (more in the sense of a counselor to involved parties than someone who passed judgement) and represented the settlement within the state bureaucracy.
+It is possible that the mayors were responsible for forwarding local concerns to the state; no revolts by the common people (only by local governors and high officials) are known.
+Though all means of production were owned by the state, there was a vibrant private economic sector within the empire, with property rights of individuals ensured by the government.
+Monumental construction projects were undertaken by the state through levying materials and people from local governors, though sometimes also with the help of private contractors.

 The wealth generated through private investments was dwarfed by the wealth of the state, which was by far the largest employer in the empire and had an obvious monopoly on agriculture, manufacturing and exploitation of minerals.
 The imperial economy advantaged mainly the elite, since it was structured in a way that ensured that surplus wealth flowed to the government and was then used for the maintenance of the state throughout the empire.